sharlisalokhe/sampleproject/README.md

 # sampleproject
-this project is sample to try hamds on github
+this project is sample to try hands on github